txmlrd/ads-forwardin-fe/README.md

-# ADS Forwardin Front-End
+# ADS Forwardin Front-End Intern Test Case

-This project is a test case implementation for ADS Digital Partner.
+This project is a test case implementation for ADS Digital Partner Intern FE.
 It includes a landing page, authentication system using NextAuth, and a dashboard with various features.

 ## Project Details